Bachelor of Arts in Legal Studies

-- Campus restrictions for this program are enforced in accordance with American Bar Association Guidelines for the Approval of Paralegal Education Programs.
-Therefore, the Legal Studies degree cannot be completed at extended campuses.
+- Campus restrictions for this program are enforced in accordance with the American Bar Association Guidelines for the Approval of Paralegal Education Programs.
+Therefore, the legal studies degree cannot be completed at extended campuses.
 Courses designated in this catalog as legal specialty courses may be taken only at the Anchorage campus.

-- Students interested in the Bachelor of Arts in Legal Studies should consult a faculty advisor in the Justice Center before enrolling in Legal Studies courses.
+- Students interested in the Bachelor of Arts (BA) in Legal Studies should consult a faculty advisor in the Justice Center before enrolling in legal studies courses.